sftpplus/sftpplus-docs/chevah/server/static/documentation/developer/http-api.rst

 PUT
 ^^^

-In SFTPPlus, a PUT request in the context of WebDAV has the same bevaviour as the REST API.
+In SFTPPlus, a PUT request in the context of WebDAV has the same behaviour as the REST API.

-The specification does not define the behavior of the PUT method for existing or non-existing folders and it will behave like a REST API.
+The specification does not define the behaviour of the PUT method for existing or non-existing folders.
+In SFTPPlus it will behave like the REST API.

 DELETE